kloki/rdmc/README.md

 # RDMC - Readme command

-Run commands from you readme as if its a Makefile
+Run commands from you readme as if its a Makefile.

 ## Installation